MojajiMashau/Bright-Coffee-Shop---Analysis/README.md

 📂 Project Files

- Objective Description – Information File
+ Objective Description(Information File) -
     Explains the goals of the project and what tasks need to be completed.

- Bright Coffee Shop Sales – Input CSV
+ Bright Coffee Shop Sales(Input CSV) -
     Includes raw sales data from January to June 2023 across all coffee shop locations.

  Working Files
- Sales Analysis – Output Excel File
+ Sales Analysi(Output Excel File) -
       Contains the results from SQL queries, used to create charts and insights in the "Pivot tables" tab.

- Project Planning – Word Document
+ Project Planning(Word Document) -
     Outlines the activities used to do the project.

  Final Output Files
- Results Final Report – Presentation Document
+ Results Final Report(Presentation Document) -
     Presents the full analysis with key highlights and recommendations for improving sales.

- Coffee Shop SQL Script – Output SQL File
+ Coffee Shop SQL Script(Output SQL File) -
     Includes all the SQL code used to extract and analyze the sales data.

 🛠️ Tools & Technologies